VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Model Architecture

 \subsection{Test-Time Training Hyperparameters}

-At inference time, we adapt only the temporal adaptation module \( f_{\text{adapt}} \), using the same projection dimension (\( d' = 64 \)) as in training.
-We perform adaptation over a single gradient step (\texttt{t\_ep} = 1), using a learning rate of 0.1.
-This configuration was selected from a sweep over learning rates \{5.0, 1.0, 0.1, 0.01\} and adaptation steps \{1, 5, 10\}, based on performance on the validation set.
-Unless otherwise noted, the adaptation module is not reset between evaluation episodes.
+At inference time, we adapt only the temporal adaptation module \(f_{\text{adapt}}\), using the same projection dimension (\(d' = 64\)) as in training.
+We perform a single gradient step (\(t_{\mathrm{ep}} = 1\)) with a learning rate \(\eta = 0.1\).
+This configuration was selected from a sweep over learning rates \(\{5.0, 1.0, 0.1, 0.05, 0.01, 0.001\}\) and adaptation steps \(\{1, 5, 10\}\), based on validation performance reported in Table~\ref{tab:ttt-lr-steps}.
+The results show that both (i) a single update with a larger learning rate (\(\eta = 0.1,\, t_{\mathrm{ep}} = 1\)) and (ii) multiple updates with a smaller learning rate (\(\eta = 0.01,\, t_{\mathrm{ep}} = 10\)) achieve comparable validation performance under test-time training.
+We select the former because it requires fewer adaptation steps while achieving slightly better results.